Effective questioning skills are critically important in the sales process and one every salesperson must master.

 Ask layered questions

-When you first start to ask questions of a prospect, it’s likely they won’t open up to you immediately.
+When you first start to ask prospective client questions, it’s likely they won’t open up to you immediately.
 As you get deeper and deeper into rapport, you can then start asking more difficult questions.
 This is known as layering your questions to gather more expansive information.

 Ask AS IS questions